 The Three-Step Process to Prove Construction Inefficiency

-Let’s talk about how I go about evaluating allegations of inefficiencies on a construction project.
+Let’s talk about how to evaluate allegations of inefficiencies on a construction project.

 First and foremost, the evaluation of any request for additional compensation is a three-step approach.
 These three steps are: